 Liquidity and leverage

-This year, we will ask you for details of your liquidity and leverage and the controls you have in place.
-We will use this to assess whether our guidance is effective and identify areas where stronger controls may be required.
+We are asking you for details of your liquidity and leverage and the controls you have in place.
+We use this to assess whether our guidance is effective and identify areas where stronger controls may be required.

-We expect to complete the sections below as at the 'accounts date' (ie, the same date at which you will have completed the scheme return asset breakdown):
+We expect you to complete the sections below as at the 'accounts date'.
+This is the same date at which you will have completed the scheme return asset breakdown.

 - LDI mandates